Cellivar/ford-c-max/systems/modules/IPC.md

 * G-series, like `GM5T-10849-AC`
 * H-series, like `HM5T-10849-AC`

 This is a table of part numbers and what years they were encountered on.
+It [seems to line up with the Ford Part Number Format](/tools/ford_part_numbers.md).

 | Part Numbers  | Known Years              |
 | ------------- | ------------------------ |